210823-Enterprise/overwinter_p1/README.md

   - #### `public void printDbStatus()`
      - print the current stats for connection pool
   - #### `public static OverWinterORM getInstance()`
      - returns the singleton instance of the class.
 It is the starting point to calling any of the below methods.
-  - #### `public HashSet<Object> getCache(Class<?> clazz)`
-     - returns cache of requested class as a HashSet.
   - #### `public boolean addTabletoDb(Class<?> clazz)`
      - Adds a class to the ORM.
 This is the method to use to declare a Class is an object inside of the database.
 This will create the table within the database given in application.properties
   - #### `public boolean updateObjFromDB(final Object obj)`